 - Sunscreen Must be Worn Daily Irrespective of Your Location

 Whether you’re indoors or outdoors, you must use your sunscreen every day.
-It’s a myth that completely indoor activities don’t mandate sunscreen during winters.
+It’s a myth that completely indoor activities don’t mandate sunscreen during winter.
 A lot of us discount the sun that we get daily from simply running errands and all the incidental sun damage adds up.
 Advanced Skin Care Fullerton recommends daily sunscreen application.
 It ensures that you are always protected and don’t need to bother about it.

-So, even if you spend the maximum time of your day indoors during winters, then indoor UV exposure can occur from ultraviolet that penetrates through the glass.
+So, even if you spend the maximum time of your day indoors during winter, then indoor UV exposure can occur from ultraviolet that penetrates through the glass.
 It is UVA that is emitted at the same level throughout the day where is UVB, which is obstructed by glass peaks mid-day.